Jalaj2002/Brain-Haemorrhage-Detection/README.md

 * "intracranial-hemorrhage.ipynb": **DESCRIPTION**

-* "Windowing PNGs.ipynb": When examining brain CT scans, radiologists rarely look at the raw images (they appear mostly gray to the human eye).
+*   When examining brain CT scans, radiologists rarely look at the raw images (they appear mostly gray to the human eye).
 Instead, they use so-called "windows"---simple transformations of the raw data that serve to highlight structures of different density in the human brain.
 The three most common windows for hemorrhage detection are the **bone, brain, and subdural window**.
 These are also the three windows that we apply to help our model detect hemorrhages.
 Specifically, we read in black-and-white, one-channel PNGs and turn them into RGB, three-channel PNGs where each channel contains one specific window.

 * "**MISSING NAME**.ipynb": **DESCRIPTION**